deckerego/Macropad_4chord_MIDI/README.md

 ### MIDI Controls

-Clicking three times after booting the Macropad will take you into the MIDI controls mode, where you can adjust MIDI controls that are transferred to your DAW when recording.
+Clicking four times after booting the Macropad will take you into the MIDI controls mode, where you can adjust MIDI controls that are transferred to your DAW when recording.
 This includes global settings (such as attack or release time) as well as note settings (such as velocity).